Polycarbonate Lens Material

 photochromatic lenses

-Photochromatic lenses often referred to as "transitions" change from clear to dark when it comes in contact with sunlight (or any UV light source).
+Photochromatic lenses change from clear to dark when you come in contact with sunlight or any UV light source.

 blue light lenses

-Staring at a screen all day can strain your eyes leading to headaches or fatigue.
-Block the blue light out with our Blue Light coating.
+Staring at a screen all day can strain your eyes, which leads to headaches or fatigue.
+Block blue light out with our blue light coating.

 tints aren't just for fashion